 Easy activities for children when you’re in a flare (child management flare plan)

-Summary: Fibromyalgia Treatments that are keeping me mild
+Summary: Fibromyalgia and CFS Treatments that are keeping me mild

 So these are the crucial elements of my management plans.
 This is how I keep my symptom levels at a mild level most of the time.
 Of course, I still have flares.
 My period is wildly out of control after my fourth baby .
 But this protocol is keeping me as well as possible with the tools I have available right now.